B0lg0r0v/PassGen/README.md

 /_/    \_,_//___//___/\___/ \__//_//_/

 ````
 PassGen is a password generator with cryptographic valid random generation of values.
-It is originally made in order to use on Windows.
+It is originally made in order to use in Windows.

 ## Modules
 Import the modules following modules: <br>